Value of Meaningfulness

 This raises the obvious ethical concern; emotional design can be used to exploit vulnerable users while masking inaccuracy in order to make it appear more human-like.
 There are documented cases of AI-generated advice causing harm.
 This pattern echoes social networks prioritizing engagement (revenue) over safety.

-But emotion is not meaningfulness.
+But emotion alone is not meaningfulness.

 Brain Chemistry